Optimal Dynamical Frames: Optimal Parseval frames of iterations

 In this section, we address the construction of optimal Parseval frames of iterations for contractions, namely, Parseval frames of the form $\{T^n v_i\}_{i\in I,n\geqslant0}$ where $I$ has cardinality equal to the Parseval index of $T$.

-Moreover, for joint strong stability contractions $T$, we show that the Parseval index of $T$ and its adjoint $T^*$ coincide, and we provide a simultaneous construction of optimal Parseval frames of iterations for both $T$ and $T^*$.
+Moreover, for a contraction $T$ with joint strong stability, we show that the Parseval index of $T$ coincides with that of its adjoint $T^*$, and we provide a simultaneous construction of optimal Parseval frames of iterations for both $T$ and $T^*$.

 We begin by working in the model space setting, where we construct Parseval frames of iterations for the shift compression operator and its adjoint using the minimal number of generators.
 This construction is then transferred to obtain optimal Parseval frames of iterations for $T$ and $T^*$.